XSockets/MQTT/README.md

 5. Open `MQTT FX` and set port to be `4502` (if you did not change this in XSockets to be something else)

-        //Add this class in the project if you want port 1883 instead public class MqttConfig : ConfigurationSetting
+        //Add this class in the project if you want port 1883 instead
+        //Note that you can add as many configuration classes as you like to get more endpoints. using XSockets.Core.Configuration;
+        public class MqttConfig : ConfigurationSetting
         {
             public MqttConfig():base("ws://localhost:1883"){}